vrandall66/front-end-submissions-public/1706/mod-4/palette-picker/Robbie_Greiner_Palette_Picker.md

 #### Link to Design Inspiration

-* Show us what you used as design inspiration (another color picker site, a dribbble UI element, a user flow, etc.) and explain what you stole from it
+* Q: Show us what you used as design inspiration (another color picker site, a dribbble UI element, a user flow, etc.) and explain what you stole from it
-* I used http://www.yeticycles.com/ I really like their primary colors, their buttons and their header.
-I find the color and cleanliness of their appealing.
+* A: I used http://www.yeticycles.com/ I really like their primary colors, their buttons and their header.
+I find the color and cleanliness of their site appealing.

 #### Please feel free to ask any other questions or make any other statements below!

-The lessons in class so far have been written extremely well and they are easy to follow.
+The lessons in class so far have been extremely well written and they are easy to follow.
 They made getting through this project a lot less stressful along with helping me learn.

 -----